Family law matters are difficult and emotional. Our expert attorneys handle each case with dignity and professionalism.

 In the state of Ohio, child custody is referred to as the “allocation of parental rights and responsibilities.”
 If parties to a divorce action are unable to agree on a custody arrangement, the court will make an allocation of parental rights and responsibilities in the manner which it determines is in the best interest of the children – either primarily to one parent, who is designated as the residential parent and legal custodian of the children, or to both parents in the form of a shared parenting order.

 The court is required to calculate the amount of child support to be paid by the non-residential parent in accordance with guidelines established by the Ohio Supreme Court.
-The guidelines take into consideration, among other factors, the income of both parents; work and education related child-care expenses incurred by either parent; or the cost of medical care, including the cost of health insurance.
+The guidelines take into consideration, among other factors, the income of both parents; work and education related child-care expenses incurred by either parent; and the cost of medical care, including the cost of health insurance.

 Child Custody & Support Attorneys

 The Juvenile Court hears matters involving unmarried parents who are unable to resolve issues regarding custody, visitation and/or the financial support of their minor children.
 In addition, the Juvenile Court handles matters involving unruly, abused, dependent, and neglected children.
 In the state of Ohio, the law presumes that the mother has full custody of a child born out of wedlock, and accordingly the child’s father must pursue his rights by filing an action in the Juvenile Court.
-Our family law attorneys are available to assist you in understanding the Juvenile Court system and protecting and asserting your rights with respect to these important issues.
+Our family law attorneys are available to assist you in understanding the Juvenile Court system and protecting and asserting your rights and your children’s rights with respect to these important issues.

 Juvenile Law Attorneys